-This Statement, pursuant to section 54 of the UK Modern Slavery Act 2015, sets out the steps that Lonrho Ltd. is taking to ensure that slavery and human trafficking are not present in any part of our Group businesses, nor in our supply chains.
+This Statement, pursuant to section 54 of the UK Modern Slavery Act 2015, sets out the steps that Lonrho is taking to ensure that slavery and human trafficking are not present in any part of our Group businesses, nor in our supply chains.
 We are committed to improving our practices to combat slavery and human trafficking.
-This is our second annual statement under the legislation.
+This is our third annual statement under the legislation.

 Slavery and human trafficking are abuses of a person’s fundamental freedoms and rights.
 We are wholly opposed to such abuses in our direct operations, our indirect operations and our supply chains.

 We are not complacent as to the risks of slavery and human trafficking and we are committed to the continual improvement of our policies, standards, practices and programmes with respect to combatting it effectively.

-Lonrho currently has an operational presence in 14 countries, primarily in East and Southern Africa.
-As at end July 2017, our headcount was nearly 700 employees across those countries and in our headquarters in London, UK.
+Lonrho currently has an operational presence in 15 countries, primarily in East and Southern Africa.
+As at end July 2018, our headcount was 875 employees across those countries and in our headquarters in London, UK.

 Our operations take place in those countries through a network of businesses under the core investment themes of Food & Beverage Processing & Distribution, Market Expansion Services and Infrastructure.
 The Group overall combines a mix of existing business and investments in different countries, including:

 Further information on our structure and businesses, including the countries in which we operate, is available at www.lonrho.com